gxzhao1/gillianzhaoxz/README.md

 ### Hi there 👋

+My name is Gillian and I am building on my coding skills to help make better planning decisions.

+🌱 My latest projects are focused on public policy analysis with advanced spatial analysis and data science/machine learning.

+😄 Pronouns: her/she

 <!--
 **gillianzhaoxz/gillianzhaoxz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.